-28. Multiculturalism – Multiculturalism endorses development of societies that are culturally diverse and inclusive.
+28. Multiculturalism – Multiculturalism endorses the development of societies that are culturally diverse and inclusive.
 It is a phrase usually used in relation to migration policies that do not discriminate based on nationality, religion, or cultural background.

 29. Nationalism – Nationalism advocates for the sovereignty of a nation, including preventing undue external influences on that nation.
 It is often seen in contrast to globalism.
 While globalists embrace global cooperation on setting an international rule-based order, nationalists see international rules as diluting a nation’s sovereignty to do as it pleases.
 Nationalists put their nation first and worry little about things happening outside of their own borders.

 30. Neo-Conservatism – Neo-conservatism is commonly associated with the foreign policies of the USA from 1990–2010.
-It embraces an interventionist foreign policy designed to bring down foreign dictators, promote free markets, and encourage conservative (often conservative Christian) values around the world.
+It embraces an interventionist foreign policy designed to bring down foreign dictators, promotes free markets, and encourage conservative (often conservative Christian) values around the world.

 31. Neoliberalism – Neoliberalism has been the dominant economic ideology since the 1970s.
 It embraces free markets and pro-corporate policies designed to encourage transnational business.
-While it led to increased prosperity in the west, it also harmed first world manufacturing industries, put downward pressure on wages, decoupled productivity and wage growth, and outsourced labor to low-wage nations where worker protections were minimal.
+While it led to increased prosperity in the west, it also harmed first-world manufacturing industries, put downward pressure on wages, decoupled productivity and wage growth, and outsourced labor to low-wage nations where worker protections were minimal.

 33. Parliamentarianism – Parliamentarianism is a form of democracy where regions elect representatives who will vote in a parliament to implement laws.
 It is often contrasted to direct democracy where the will of the people is exercised through direct ballot.
-Similarly, in parliamentary democracies, the prime minister is elected by the parliamentary representatives (who were chosen by regions), where as in presidential democracies, the president is elected by popular vote only.
+Similarly, in parliamentary democracies, the prime minister is elected by the parliamentary representatives (who were chosen by regions), whereas in presidential democracies, the president is elected by popular vote only.

 35. Political Unitarianism – Political Unitarianism advocates for a strong central government that unites a jurisdiction.
-It embraces centralized government without devolved powers.
-This often makes administration of services across a region more streamlined but can fail to account for differences in the needs of regions, which may require their own localized administration of services.
+It embraces a centralized government without devolved powers.
+This often makes the administration of services across a region more streamlined but can fail to account for differences in the needs of regions, which may require their own localized administration of services.

 36. Political Feminism – While feminism is an academic philosophy, political feminism becomes an ideology because it has a set of operating principles for social governance.
 Among other things, it advocates for affirmative action, women’s rights to control their own bodies, and policies designed to tackle family violence.